snigdhapodugu/ucsd-sfac/docs/home/index.md

 Core fees are paid by all relevant student groups as a requirement for attendance at the University.
 They also fund “core” university functions (such as lecturer salary, janitorial services, classroom space, wifi, etc.) which are necessary to the academic experience.

-Note that these charts depict fees **per semester** for the academic year 2025-26.
+Note that these charts depict fees **per quarter** for the academic year 2025-26.
+Additional fees that are not included in these charts can be found in the [Additional Fees](additional-fees.md) section.

 ## 2025-26 Undergraduate Student Cost of Attendance